universitytheater/utheater.github.io/_shows/2022/fall/romeo-juliet.md

     bio:
   - name: Colin Cooper
     role: Sound Designer
     bio: "is a fourth-year Chemistry major.
-Before Romeo and Juliet, he worked on *Antony and Cleopatra*, *Love's Labour's Lost*, and *King Lear* as sound designer.
+Before *Romeo & Juliet*, he worked on *Antony and Cleopatra*, *Love's Labour's Lost*, and *King Lear* as sound designer.
 He currently serves as the president of the Dean's Men."
   - name: Charlie Baker
     role: Fight/Intimacy Coordinator
     bio: